wizardishungry/isgothamistrunningastorywithhipsterintheheadlinerightnow/README.md

-is Gothamist runnning a story with “hipster” in the headline right now?
+Is Gothamist runnning a story with “hipster” in the headline right now?
 ========================================================

 `$ go get && go run dieHipster.go`